mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 (21:06) So, that's why we have to see zazen directly, zazen itself.
 This is shikantaza.
 If you don't do this, you cannot educate any person.
 You cannot grow; you cannot deepen your personality.
 If you handle zazen just as a means, you are still tied up with dualistic world.
 You create more confusion.
 For a certain period of time, you will be happy.
 But after that, I don't think you will be happy.
 Because ages, times are going on; change.

-That's why, that story, Gensha Sibi Zen Master immediately had an abrupt realization, saying, "This body doesn't exist, where is the pain coming from?"
+That's why, that story, Gensha Shibi Zen Master immediately had an abrupt realization, saying, "This body doesn't exist, where is the pain coming from?"
 And then he returned immediately to Seppō's temple, and Seppō asked him, "What is this, mendicant Pei?"
 'Mendicant Pei' means his name.
 And then, Gensha replied, "I will never deceive others."
 If you always really are involved in before zazen, after zazen, you are always deceived; you are taken in.
 That means, "I never deceive."

 So, who is this, right in the middle of certain actions?
 When Gensha struck his toes on a rock - who is there?
 Who tried to cheat him?
 No one.
 Nothing.
 Even the rock; rock doesn't want to cheat him.
 Rock doesn't set up a trap.
 Rock is rock.
 His toes doesn't care; just the rock, supports his whole life.
 All circumstances, mountains and temples, his consciousness, all exist as they really are.
 Nothing to cheat him; nothing to cheat others.